DataFire/Integrations/integrations/generated/azure_postgresql/README.md

 ### PerformanceTierProperties
 * PerformanceTierProperties `object`: Performance tier properties
-  * backupRetentionDays `integer`: Backup retention in days for the performance tier edition
   * id `string`: ID of the performance tier.
+  * maxBackupRetentionDays `integer`: Maximum Backup retention in days for the performance tier edition
+  * maxStorageMB `integer`: Max storage allowed for a server.
+  * minBackupRetentionDays `integer`: Minimum Backup retention in days for the performance tier edition
+  * minStorageMB `integer`: Max storage allowed for a server.
   * serviceLevelObjectives `array`: Service level objectives associated with the performance tier
     * items [PerformanceTierServiceLevelObjectives](#performancetierservicelevelobjectives)

 ### PerformanceTierServiceLevelObjectives
 * PerformanceTierServiceLevelObjectives `object`: Service level objectives for performance tier.
-  * dtu `integer`: Database throughput unit associated with the service level objective
   * edition `string`: Edition of the performance tier.
+  * hardwareGeneration `string`: Hardware generation associated with the service level objective
   * id `string`: ID for the service level objective.
-  * storageMB `integer`: Maximum storage in MB associated with the service level objective
+  * vCore `integer`: vCore associated with the service level objective

 ### ProxyResource
 * ProxyResource `object`: Resource properties.